ChokoGroup/Choko-Hack/README.md

 - This hack is a script loader, you need https://github.com/ChokoGroup/Choko-Hack-Automatic-Lists to create and load games lists.
 - If official list is the only option, the menu is skipped.
 - If there is only one USB option (other than 16 official games) it is automatically loaded (menu is skipped).
+- A default games list can be difined by selecting it and pressing Start (pressing Coin will reset the option).
 - Normal behaviour is joystick mode goes back to arcade mode after reboot, but If we change "joystick mode persistence" to Yes in settings (Start1+Start2) it will always boot into joystick mode until disabled with Coin1+Coin2 at boot.

+### What's new in v12.4.0
+- Fixed a bug where moving one player joystick and pressing buttons from the other player would send buttons pressed for both players.
+- Improvements to "safe reboot/poweroff" to deal with fbneo emulator ported to CHA: https://github.com/ChokoGroup/FBNeo

 ### What's new in v12.3.0